Explain Nutrition in human beings

 Grains like wheat, rice, millets, maize, sugarcane, potato, sweet potato, beetroot.

 Carbohydrates provide energy to the body.
 Carbohydrates are broken down into sugars mainly glucose and oxidized to get energy.

-Fat is made up of fatty acid and glycerol.
-It is hydrophobic nature (not soluble in water).
+Fat is made up of fatty acids and glycerol.
+It is hydrophobic in nature (not soluble in water).
 It is also called lipids.
 9.3 calorie energy in 1 gram fat/lipid.